decibling/whitepaper/content/en/docs/earning-while-listening/guide-to-staking.md

 Users can choose one of two Pool Types to stake their FROY into.
 Or users can choose both.

-The artist (owner) of the Artist Pool can also stake FROY into his/ her/ their owned pool.
+The Artist (owner) of the Artist Pool can also stake FROY into his/her/their owned pool.

 The higher the staking volume of FROY, the bigger the return amount.